memgraph/docs/products/memgraph/v0.15.0/how_to_guides/manage-users-using-ldap.md

 ## How to Manage Users Using LDAP?

 In large organizations it is often difficult to manage permissions that staff members have in the organization.
-Organizations typically use a LDAP server to hold and manage the permissions.
-Because LDAP servers are already set-up in most large organizations it is convenient for the organization to allow all staff members to have access to the database using the already available centralized user management system.
+Organizations typically use an LDAP server to hold and manage the permissions.
+Because LDAP servers are already set-up in most large organizations, it is convenient for the organization to allow all staff members to have access to the database using the already available centralized user management system.

-For this guide let's assume that we have a LDAP server that is serving the following data:
+For this guide let's assume that we have an LDAP server that is serving the following data:

 ```plaintext